blankly-finance/blankly-docs/content/en/metrics/metrics.md

 We are continually adding more and more metrics as we go, but we'd love for your feedback and help in making more, if you have one that should be included, submit a PR and we'll take a look at it right away.

-We hope that these metrics provide a comprehensive method of determining which models to use and implement.
+We hope that these metrics provide a comprehensive toolkit to help you iterate and improve models and then determine which models to use and implement.